 Maintaining the science of yoga....

 A devotional and serene practice moving to the mantra of the breath - aligning, balancing, and strengthening our physical, mental and subtle bodies.
+The foundational ujjayi breath, has a pause or kumbhak after each inhalation and exhalation for stillness and aligning the prana - which trains the heart and mind for stillness.
+Our intention stays inward as we merge with the breath, with subtle awareness in the heart center and nada.
 As the practitioner becomes fluent in this system it flowers into ananta samapatti.

 Facilitating optimal distribution of prana, sharpening our concentration, creating a healthy, supple and strong body, and a peaceful mind.

 Structured classes for beginning to advanced students.
-Offering private one on one and small intimate group sessions, public classes, breath coaching and workshops.
+Offering private one on one and small intimate group sessions, public classes, and workshops.

 Copyright © Kara Weimer Vinyasa Yoga All rights reserved.